dotnet/docs/docs/csharp/language-reference/compiler-messages/lambda-expression-errors.md

 The general limitations on expressions tree are:

-- Attributes can
-- t applied to the lambda expression, its parameters or return.
+- Attributes can't be applied to the lambda expression, its parameters or return.
 - Statement lambdas aren't allowed.
 It must be an expression lambda.
 - The [null propagating operator](../operators/member-access-operators.md#null-conditional-operators--and-) isn't allowed.
 - [Dictionary initializers](../../programming-guide/classes-and-structs/object-and-collection-initializers.md#collection-initializers) aren't allowed.
 Neither are extension `Add` methods.